cosmos72/stmx/README.md

 Performance
 -----------

+STMX automatically discovers and takes advantage of many optional, non-standard features of the underlying Common Lisp compiler.
+It also performs graceful degradation, i.e. if the fastest version of a feature is not available, it automatically switches to a slower but available implementation.

+Depending on the available features, STMX performance can vary up to a factor 100 or more.

-In order for STMX to reach its peak performance, four requirements need to be satisfied by the Lisp compiler being used:
+To reach its peak performance, one requirement needs to be satisfied by the hardware and five need to be satisfied by the Lisp compiler being used.
+They are listed here in order of importance:

+Hardware requirements:
+- support hardware transactions (Intel TSX).
+Without them, STMX is at least 3-4 times slower.
+Or, if you prefer since Intel TSX is still very rare, **with* it STMX is at least 3-4 times faster.
+As of July 2013, STMX can use hardware transactions only on 64-bit SBCL.

+Lisp compiler requirements:
-- it must have good multi-threading support
+- it must have good multi-threading support.
+Without it, what would you need a concurrency library as STMX for?
-- it must produce fast, highly optimized code
-- it must expose atomic compare-and-swap operations or, as slower alternative, a function to retrieve the thread owning a lock
+- it must expose atomic compare-and-swap operations - a much slower alternative, but still better than nothing, is to expose a function that returns which thread is owning a lock.
+- it must produce fast, highly optimized code.
+- it must be 64-bit.
+32-bit is much slower because transactional memory version counters are then BIGNUMs instead of FIXNUMs.
-- on unordered CPUs (i.e. on most CPUs except x86 and x86-64) it must expose memory barrier operations
+- on unordered CPUs (i.e. on most CPUs except x86 and x86-64) it must expose memory barrier operations.

-Among the non-commercial Lisp compilers, SBCL is the only one known to STMX author that satisfies all the four requirements.
-Actually, all the other tested free Lisp compilers (ABCL, CCL, CMUCL, ECL) are at least somewhat lacking in the second area, and none of them offers atomic compare-and-swap or memory barrier operations at all.
+Among the non-commercial Lisp compilers, SBCL is the only one known to STMX author that satisfies all the four requirements, and the only one where STMX author has implemented support for hardware transactions.

+Actually, all the other tested free Lisp compilers (ABCL, CCL, CMUCL, ECL) are at least somewhat lacking in the third area, and none of them offers atomic compare-and-swap or memory barrier operations at all.
 One - CMUCL - produces relatively fast code, but does not support native threads.
 STMX is not tested on any commercial Lisp compiler, so performance on them is simply unknown.

 For these reasons, STMX will reach the highest known performance on SBCL by a large margin - possibly by a factor from 10 to 100 with respect to other tested systems.